 It not only adds value but also attracts the attention of several individuals around you.
 While the card’s conventional value is retained, including a QR code makes it unique.
 Further, it becomes much more comfortable to decode the encoded information with a single scan.
 This makes an ever-lasting impression on the viewers.

-Top 4 Ways to Use QR Codes on Business Cards
+How to Use QR Codes for Business Cards

-The biggest benefit of these codes on business stationery is directing the viewers wherever you want them to reach.
-Here are some more benefits of using them.
+The main benefit of QR Codes on business cards is to give your contacts an easier way to save your info.
+Here are some more benefits of using them:

 Choosing the Right Type of QR Code